Outline of the C sharp programming language

 The following outline is provided as an overview of and topical guide to C#:

 C# (pronounced “C-sharp”) is a free and open-source multi-paradigm programming language developed by Microsoft as part of its .NET initiative.
 C# was designed by Anders Hejlsberg and first appeared in 2000 with the release of .NET Framework.
 The language emphasizes type safety, component-oriented programming, and modern object-oriented programming concepts.
-C# syntax is similar to C++ and Java, but is tightly integrated with the .NET runtime environment.
+C# syntax is similar to C++ and Java, but is tightly integrated with the .NET Common Language Runtime (CLR) environment.